cracked-machine/12VDualHalfWavePSU/Var2IDC.md

 ### Some notes regarding safety

-Unless you want to make power supply go bye-bye here are some important notes:
+Unless you want to make power supply go bye-bye here are some important notes.
+I accept no responsibility for damage to equipment, loss of limbs, etc..

 1) Max output current is limited to
   a) the AC-AC wall adaptor output
   b) the current limit of the diodes
   c) the current limit of the regulators.
-2) The input current from the AC-AC wall adaptor must not exceed the voltage rating of the capacitors.
+2) The input current from the AC-AC wall adaptor must *not* exceed max 80% of the voltage rating of the capacitors.
 3) Polaritys of these components *must* be observed or things will explode.

 ### Adjusting output voltage